preciofishbone/OmniaDocs/web-content-management/web-pages/comments-and-likes/index.rst

 .. image:: commentsandlikeseditdelete.png

-If there are now answers to the comment it will just be removed.
+When a comment is deleted it works this way: If there are now answers to the comment it will just be removed.
 If there are answers, the  comment will be replaced with a text that states that it has been deleted and by whom.
 Everyone can delete their own comments.
 A Site Collection administrator can delete any comment.

 .. image:: commentsandlikescommentdeleted.png